frappe/erpnext/docs/user/setup/docs.user.setup.accounting.md

  You may note that as a business manager,it is very valuable to see how well your business is doing.

-> Tip: If you can’t read a Balance Sheet (I confess it took me a long time to figure this out) its a good opportunity to start learning about this.
+> Tip: If you can’t read a Balance Sheet (I confess it took me a long time to figure this out) it's a good opportunity to start learning about this.
 It will be worth the effort.
 You can also take the help of your accountant to setup your Chart of Accounts.

 To edit your Chart of Accounts in ERPNext go to: